 Today, sharing a home means that Marisa and Marie end up having a lot of work-related conversations around the dining table.
 They share a deep love of clothing that transcends the vagaries of fashion and that instead embraces the timeless.
 For Marisa, this philosophy translates into pieces that are refined and painstakingly detailed, as beautiful inside as they are on the outside, replete with intimate details only their wearer might notice.

-They cut so as to be elegant yet forgiving of the inevitable changes in the body’s shape and size that the years will bring.
-They are also sturdy and genuinely well-crafted, meant to be worn and re-worn, and even handed down between one generation and the next.
+They are cut so as to be elegant yet forgiving of the inevitable changes in the body’s shape and size that the years will bring.
+They are also sturdy and genuinely well-crafted, meant to be worn and re-worn, and even handed down from one generation to the next.
 It is an approach that is the antithesis of fast fashion and that they feel is embedded in a wider, traditional Asian aesthetic.

 When it came to working on Woven Structures, Marisa admits to being nervous that people would question the need for a collection of outwear in a Sri Lankan context but she feels the coats are the perfect medium in which to display Marie’s genius with textiles.
 The handlooms they’ve used are heavy and structured, and lend themselves to the clean geometric lines of these coats.
 When on display, it feels like each is a work of art, as much as any tapestry or swathe of fabric that Marie ever designed.